 - Helps to remedy diarrhea, constipation and IBS

 - Relieves gas and bloating

-Chicory is still a ‘thing’ in New Orleans and a deep part of their history and tradition that they still celebrate.
+Chicory is still a ‘thing’ in New Orleans and is a deep part of their history and tradition that they still celebrate.
 A mixture of Chicory and coffee is still produced commercially in New Orleans and in many parts of Europe, particularly in France.
-In fact, you can probably find at least one brand of chicory/coffee mix if you look hard enough in some grocery stores in the US (and there’s a good chance it’s produced in New Orleans).
+In fact, you can probably find at least one brand of chicory/coffee mix if you look hard enough in some grocery stores in the US (and there’s a good chance it was produced in New Orleans).